 Change the first paragraph of 10.3.7 Communicating PBSS information as follows

-Following the association or security association of a STA with a PCP, the PCP shall send(#2144)(#3513)an unsolicited Information Response frame (8.6.20.5 (Information Response frame format(11ad)) to all of(#3530) STAs(#3731) associated with the PBSS.(#2144) The PCP shall set the Subject Address field of the Information Response frame to the broadcast address and shall include in the Information Response frame the DMG Capabilities element(#2144) for each STA associated with the PBSS including the PCP.
+Following the association or security association of a STA with a PCP, the PCP shall send(#2144)(#3513)an unsolicited Information Response frame (8.6.20.5 (Information Response frame format(11ad)) to all (#3530) STAs(#3731) associated with the PCP.(#2144) The PCP shall send a broadcast Information Response frame and/or shall send individually addressed Information Response frames to each STA associated with the PCP.
+The PCP shall set the Subject Address field of the Information Response frame to the broadcast address and shall include in the Information Response frame the DMG Capabilities element(#2144) for the PCP and each STA associated with the PCP.
 This process is referred to as PBSS information distribution.(#2144)